 As you can see, cockatiels can eat many different fruits.
 However, there are some vegetables that should be avoided.
 You should never feed your cockatiel the following vegetables: rhubarb, eggplant, onion, and garlic.

 Vegetables that are not dangerous, but low in nutrition are also best avoided.
 They’re not harmful, but they don’t provide a whole lot of nutrition.
-I’m talking about vegetables like iceberg lettuce, which are mostly made up of water.
+I’m talking about vegetables like iceberg lettuce, which is mostly made up of water.

-Other veggies that can only be given in moderation.
+Other veggies can only be given in moderation.
 These are broccoli, spinach, and parsley.
 The reason for this is that they’re high in oxalates which can hamper calcium absorption.
 A small amount of these veggies every once in a while will not harm your cockatiel but don’t feed it to them too often.

 You should feed your cockatiel many different kinds of vegetables to ensure that they have access to many different kinds of nutrients.
 The nutritional profile is different for all vegetables so a diverse diet is the best way to make sure they get everything they need.’